MhmRhm/DotBashHistory/docs/_posts/2024-05-15-eat-git-part-2.md

 ```

 You don't need to use the entire hash, just enough characters for Git to
 uniquely identify the object.
-Note that auto-complete does not work for plumbing
+Note that auto-complete does not work for *Plumbing*
 commands because they are not intended for end users.
 The command above will
 confirm that the object is indeed a commit.
 To pretty-print the content of an
 object: